slushman/slushman-astro/src/pages/post/building-your-first-widget.md

 ---
 layout: layout:Post
 title: "Building Your First Widget"
-date: "2013-04-21"
+pubDate: "2013-04-21"
 category: ["Presentations"]
-heroAccount: 'bill_oxford'
+heroAccount: "bill_oxford"
-heroPhotographer: 'Bill Oxford'
+heroPhotographer: "Bill Oxford"
 description: "Watch the video of my presentation about building your first widget from WordCamp Nashville 2013.
 You can also follow along with the code samples."
 slug: building-your-first-widget
 relatedPosts:
   - wordcamp-nashville-2013
   - wordcamp-dayton-2015
   - using-wordpress-plugin-boilerplate
 ---

 So, I spoke at WordCamp Nashville today and I had an absolute blast!
 The other sessions were very informative, I especially enjoyed learning about some tools for debugging plugins and themes.
 My session was the last one in the developer track.
 You can download my boilerplate widget code using the nice, giant green button on my home page or the link below.
 Here are my slides, I hope you learn something new: